Chasing Truth: Chapter 16

 Posted on 03/10/2014

 Mari snuck what felt like her fiftieth look at Tyler as he drove toward the Drake estate.
 He was subdued, his jaw set and eyes hard just as they’d been that night on the beach and then again with Sam.
 This time she had no clue what caused it and it unnerved her.
 He’d already been in his mood when he picked her up from work ten minutes ago.
-Unbidden, her father and Gage’s reaction to him came to mind.
+Unbidden, her father and Gage’s concerns about him came to mind.

 “Tyler,” she probed gently.